Tobias Billström: First Deputy Speaker

 Billström was elected First Deputy Speaker on 29 September 2014.
 He resigned from the position in October 2017, to become Moderate Party leader in the Riksdag.

-Minister for Foreign Affairs (2022-present)
+Minister for Foreign Affairs (2022–2024)

 On 18 October 2022, he was announced as Minister of Foreign Affairs in the Kristersson Cabinet.
 On his first day Billström stated that he would not use the term "feminist foreign policy" as his predecessor.

+Billström served as Foreign Minister during Swedens historic entry into the North Atlantic Treaty Organization and a priority during his tenure was to secure membership ratification from Turkey and Hungary, who had both previously refused to approve Swedens membership after its application in 2022.
+In early 2024 both nations finally granted their approval.
+Billström said Sweden had much to give to the alliance.

+On 31 October 2023, Billström expressed support for Israel during the Gaza war, saying that Israel's response was "proportionate, in relation to its right to defend itself."

+On 4 September 2024, Billström announced his intent to resign as Minister for Foreign Affairs and as a member of the Riksdag on 10 September in connection with the Opening of the Riksdag.
+He also stated that he intended to retire from politics entirely.